How do I set up API Gateway with my own CloudFront distribution?

 7. (Optional) To forward custom headers to your origin, enter one or more custom headers for Origin Custom Headers.

-8. Follow the instructions in the If you're using IAM authentication for your API or custom domain names for your distribution section, if applicable.
+8. Follow the instructions in the If you're using IAM authentication for your API or custom domain names for your CloudFront web distribution section, if applicable.

-9. (Optional) Under Distribution Settings, configure any additional settings that you want to customize.
+9. (Optional) Under Distribution Settings, configure the additional settings that you want to customize.

 10. Choose Create Distribution.

-11. Wait for your distribution to deploy.
-This takes 15-20 minutes.
-When its Status appears as Deployed in the console, the distribution is ready.
+11. Wait 15-20 minutes for your distribution to deploy.
+When the distribution Status appears as Deployed in the console, the distribution is ready.

 Test your CloudFront web distribution

-1. In the CloudFront console, copy the Domain Name of your distribution to your clipboard.
+2. Copy the Distribution domain name of your distribution to your clipboard.

-2. Test the domain name for a 200 OK response using either of the commands mentioned previously in the Test your API section.
+3. Test the domain name for a 200 OK response.
 If you get a 500 server error code, then the distribution might not be deployed.
-If you get no response, the CloudFront DNS record has not yet propagated.
-In either case, confirm that 15-20 minutes have elapsed since you created your distribution.
-Then, retry the procedure.
+If you get no response, then the CloudFront DNS record hasn't propagated yet.
+In either case, wait 15-20 minutes after you create your distribution, and then retry the procedure.

-Important: If you turned on AWS Identity and Access Management (IAM) authentication on a method for a particular API resource, then you must append the resource name to the end of the distribution domain name when invoking your API.
+Important: The preceding steps are for API resources that don't have AWS Identity and Access Management (IAM) authentication turned on for any of the resource methods.
+If you have methods with IAM authentication, then append the resource name to the end of the distribution domain name when you invoke your API.
 The full invoke URL (including the resource name) looks similar to one of the following examples.
-The output depends on whether you entered an Origin Path when you created the distribution:

 https://distributionDomainName/stageName/resourceName